d-miller/d-miller.github.io/about.md

 ### Disclaimer

 My writings on this blog or other popular press express my own opinions.
-These writings do not represent the views of Northwestern University, my advisors, or anyone else employed at Northwestern.
+These writings do not represent the views of Northwestern University or anyone else employed there including my advisors.

 ### Contact me